Sravyy/My-Portfolio/README.md

-My Portfolio
+MY PORTFOLIO

-Html,CSS and Bootstrap Project, 09.08.2-17
+Html, CSS and Bootstrap Project, 09.08.2-17

-By Sravanthi Velaga
+-By Sravanthi Velaga

-Description
+DESCRIPTION

-This Webpage is all about me and my projects in basic HTML, CSS and Bootstrap, it has a project layout that shpws the webpages designed,the panel has the work tab that showcases my project with images linked to my Github pages,A simple About me tab that speaks about me and my professional career.
+This Webpage is all about me and my projects in basic HTML, CSS and Bootstrap, it has a project layout that showcases the webpages designed,the panel has the work tab that showcases my project with images linked to my Github pages,A simple About me tab that speaks about me and my professional career.

-Technologies Used
+TECHNOLOGIES USED:

 HTML
 CSS
 BOOTSTRAP